Porsche Supercup: Cockpit and safety components

 A typical of Porsche 911 GT3 Cup type 991 II cockpit.

 For the safety equipment, all Porsche Mobil 1 Supercup cars seating utilizes racing bucket driver's seat with 6-point seat belts.
 The steering wheel of all Porsche Mobil 1 Supercup cars are made exclusively in-house by Porsche Motorsport GmbH.
-All Porsche Mobil 1 Supercup cars are also equipped with Cosworth Omega Intelligent Colour Display units since 2013 until 2020 season until it was replaced by all-new larger in-house Porsche Motorsport display units from 2021 season onwards.
+All Porsche Mobil 1 Supercup cars are also equipped with Cosworth Omega Intelligent Colour Display units since 2013 until 2020 season until it was replaced by all-new larger Cosworth CDU 10.3 display unit from 2021 season onwards.
 The fire extinguisher of all Porsche Mobil 1 Supercup cars are included in the bottom right-hand side underneath.
 The interior rear-view mirror is still currently used since 1993 until present.

 The cockpit of all Porsche Mobil 1 Supercup cars are fully protected by doors, windshields and roofs (shielded by polycarbonate glass for windscreen, side windows and rear windows including also windshield wipers for rain weather only in the windscreen) because of current coupé-type car.

+Since 2006, HANS device was introduced to all Porsche Supercup drivers to reduce risk of head and neck injuries.